 Champagne Arsène Baillet

 Champagne Arsène Baillet is a small family estate from Festigny in the Vallée de la Marne.
 The house is run by Maxime Mansard.
-The maison works as a Récoltant-Manipulant – grapes from their own vineyards, production in their own cellar.
+The maison operates as a Récoltant-Manipulant, grapes from their own vineyards, winemaking in their own cellar.

-The vines are located in Festigny, with the cépage focus clearly on Pinot Meunier (70%), plus Pinot Noir (20%) and Chardonnay (10%).
-This blend reflects the classic Marne Valley identity: fruit-forward, accessible, with that characteristic Meunier structure.
+The vines are located in Festigny, with the grape variety focus clearly on Pinot Meunier (70%), plus Pinot Noir (20%) and Chardonnay (10%).
+This distribution reflects the classic Marne Valley identity: fruit-forward, approachable, with the characteristic Meunier structure.

-The philosophy is pragmatic and honest: fresh, round, slightly yeasty – champagne with character, no detours.
+The philosophy is pragmatic and honest: fresh, round, lightly yeasty, champagnes with character, no detours.
 The Dosage is around 8 g/l in the Brut range.
-Further details on barrel types, malolactic fermentation, or reserve wines are still to be confirmed.
+Further details on barrel types, malolactic fermentation, or reserve wines remain open.

 The Cuvées in Detail

-The name – "the man with the hoe" – is a tribute to winemaking tradition.
-Fruit-forward and accessible: pear, apple, white flowers, plus a light brioche note.
+The name, "the man with the hoe," is a nod to the winegrowing tradition.
+Fruit-forward and approachable: pear, apple, white flowers, plus a light brioche note.
 Soft texture, honest character, no frills.

 70% Meunier · 20% Pinot Noir · 10% Chardonnay · 8 g/l Dosage · Vallée de la Marne